mlaveaux/merc/crates/lts/README.md

 ## Safety

-This crate contains no unsafe code.
+This crate contains minimal `unsafe` code for FFI with CADP, but every other module forbids `unsafe` code.

 ## Minimum Supported Rust Version